connexcs/docs/docs/developers/pages.md

 A page can be interactive, containing forms that can be completed and then processed by ScriptForge.

-ℹ️: **Pages work together with [Button Builder](https://docs.connexcs.com/developers/button-builder/) to display a page on any Navigation bars.**
+!!! note "**Pages work together with [Button Builder](https://docs.connexcs.com/developers/button-builder/) to display a page on any Navigation bars.**"

 The **Elements** in the Pages are extremely powerful and increase flexibility for the features you want to include in your portal.

 ### Usage Cases